Alfred Zack McElroy: Mayoral election of 1977

-McElroy announced his candidacy for mayor of Port Arthur on February 18, 1977.
-A few days later, Paul Strawder, another African-American resident of Port Arthur, announced his candidacy for city council.
-Then Ike Linden announced.
-Then JoAnn Benjamin.
-On March 10, 1977, the group of four African-American candidates announced they were running as a slate.
+In February 1977 McElroy announced his candidacy for mayor of Port Arthur.
+A few days later, Paul Strawder, another African-American, announced his candidacy; Ike Linden and JoAnn Benjamin followed; all four African American.
+On March 10, 1977, the group of four candidates announced they were running as a slate.
 McElroy released "a seven-page platform based on the 3 R's: Redevelop, Rehabilitate, and Revitalize the City of Port Arthur."